 Universities that promote China’s local economy need to be recognized

+OECD further predicts on the basis of the trend of studying abroad that global demographic change means that the number of international students in 2025 may reach 8 million.
 The figure below shows that the Asia Pacific region is one of the major contributors to student mobility globally, with 53% of all migrant students in the world in 2011.
 More specifically, the net number of students studying abroad has increased from 459,850 in 1999 to 1208,061 in 2014.
 The British Council forecasts in 2012 that India and China will provide 35% of global growth to international students between 2011 and 2024.

 An increasing number of students studying in or participating in transnational higher education in the Asia Pacific region are closely linked to the strong cultural beliefs in the region, and higher education raises career development and reputation.